Luckey-Elijah/Vigenere-Symbol-Analysis/README.md

 Use the `CharacterFrequencyAnalyzer()` class to perform analysis like below.

-In this example we'll bring all parts of the program together.
+In this example we'll bring parts of the program together.

 ```python
 # This README file